rocky/Perl-Array-Columnize/README.md

-Columnize - Module to show an Array formatted as a String aligned in columns.
+Columnize - format an Array as a Column-aligned String
 ============================================================================

 In showing a long lists, sometimes one would prefer to see the value